Laser hair removal is a fairly new and innovative method of eliminating body hair through the use of finely-tuned medical lasers.

 This method also causes the targeted hair follicles to regrow much more slowly, leading to hairlessness in the targeted area that can last between months and years.
 Though there are several different types of lasers available for use in this procedure, most patients opt for an option that optimizes a specialist’s ability to target their hair in contrast to their skin tone.

 How much does laser hair removal typically cost?
-Compared to other up-keep focused methods of hair abatement, laser hair removal is among the more expensive options.
-Current estimates put an average price point around $235 per session of treatment.
-A full treatment regimen may require anywhere from three to eight treatments, so the final bill for this type of hair removal can certainly grow quickly.
+Compared to other methods of hair reduction, laser hair removal is among the more expensive.
+Current estimates place the average price point at around a couple hundred dollars per treatment session.
+A full treatment regimen may require anywhere from three to eight treatments, so the final bill for this type of hair removal can certainly snowball.

 That being said, prices can be much higher than this average based upon regional demand for the procedure.
 Some specialists charge per treatment based upon the targeted area, with everything from upper lips to bikini lines to full body options available.
 These packaged deals can cost several thousand dollars, making it important to choose the best specialist to meet your needs before investing in laser hair removal.